 That is why the best organisations address the education piece.
 They want their people to understand what appropriate behaviour looks like.
 They similarly want their people to identify if inappropriate behaviour is taking place and how to report this.
 Only once something is reported can it be resolved.

-Yes, a policy and procedure can provide us with definitions, provide us with a guide to reporting incidents as well as the resolution process.
+Yes, a policy and procedure can provide us with definitions and a guide to reporting incidents as well as the resolution process.

-But unfortunately, far too many organisations have not taken time to educate their staff in the first place, as to what appropriate behaviour should look like.
+Unfortunately, far too many organisations have not taken the time to educate their staff in the first place as to what appropriate behaviour should look like.
 So next time you are thinking about workplace compliance training as just another cost to your business, please stop and think.

 What would a great leader do?